-The Italian legal advisor is there to assist in navigating the difficulties foreign buyers often encounter due to the difference in legal systems and language barriers, and inform them of any potential risk factors.
-The legal advisor can also act as the power of attorney (procura speciale) to act on their behalf.
 The attorney does all the legal work on the client’s behalf without the need of the client to be physically present.
-This is especially useful when the principal does not speak Italian or when they cannot be present in front of an Italian notary for the property sale.
+This is especially useful when the person does not speak Italian or when he/she cannot be present in front of an Italian notary for the property sale.

 There are many situations for which a lawyer is needed, here are a few examples:

-- to get in touch with business laws in Italy – in case you are going to make your investment profitable
+- to understand and correctly apply the business laws in Italy – in case you are going to make your investment profitable

-- to be updated about property inheritance laws in Italy
+- to be up-to-date about property inheritance laws in Italy

 - to know everything about Italian citizenship law.

 There are different types of commercial properties allowed for by Italian law, including leisure real estate, industrial properties, office and commercial spaces, and retail real estate.
-The valuation of commercial properties is determined by the average market value of similar properties, expected generated income, the value of the property (per square metre), and on the property’s location and commercial size.
+The valuation of commercial properties is determined by the average market value of similar properties, expected generated income, the value of the property (per metro quadro – square meter), and by the property’s location and commercial size.

 The role of the real estate agent in the Italian market

-The most effective way to find a desirable property without wasting valuable time and money is to work with a real estate agent.
+The most effective way to find a desirable property without wasting valuable time and money is to work with an Italian real estate agent.
 Real estate agents and agencies are licensed, qualified, and registered with the local Chamber of Commerce.
 They are usually paid a commission called Provvigione, which is generally between 2.5% and 3% of the purchase price and is to be paid by both the buyer and the seller (unless the parties agree otherwise).
-Frequently the purchaser signs a standard terms of engagement detailing the agent’s fees, the duration of the mandate, and potential exclusivity.
+Frequently the purchaser signs standard terms of engagement detailing the agent’s fees, the duration of the mandate, and potential exclusivity.
 In addition, contracts may provide for a “clientele indemnity” in case of termination of the agreement by the principal without any material default on the part of the appointed agent.
 All documents should be carefully evaluated before signing, particularly due to the fact that such documents are usually in Italian.
 Our real estate lawyers free consultation will give you the reassurance that you have someone by your side that you can trust to make sure what you are signing is in your best interests and keeps you well-protected.

 Once the prospective buyer has chosen the property to purchase, the first step is to contact the seller to make an offer and enter into negotiations.
 This offer is not legally binding but is used to indicate the offer price, the amount of time desired to close, and to specify the terms of the transaction, including whether it would be subject to financing.
 The purchase proposal is binding once both parties sign.
 At this time, the seller must provide the following documents: